TruFoox/HoneyWasp/README.md

 ### Step 2: Link Accounts Properly

 1. Make sure your **Instagram account is a Business or Creator account**
-2. Link your Instagram account to a **Facebook Page** if it isnt already
+2. Link your Instagram account to a **Facebook Page** if it isn't already
    - IG App → Settings → Account → Switch to Professional
    - Facebook Page → Settings → Link Instagram Account